 Director of First Year

-The Director of First Year shall act as a liaison between the first year Executive and the Engineering Society Executive through:
+The Director of First Year shall act as a liaison between the first year class and the Engineering Society Executive and the Faculty of Engineering and Applied Science through:

-Advising the first year class and advocating on behalf of first year concerns
+Advising the first year class and report first year concerns concerns to the Engineering Society Executive.

 Providing advice and information to the first year Executive.